Preston Strong: Murder of Satinder Gill

 On November 2, 2007, the body of 62-year-old Dr. Satinder Gill was discovered inside his home with his head in a bath tub filled with water.
 He had been suffocated, and showed signs of blunt force trauma.
 Some $24,000 in cash, which a friend had delivered to Gill the day before the death, was also missing from the home.

 A friend of Gill's testified at trial that the day before the body was found, the doctor had called her and offered to pay her $100 to go to his house and pick up and cash a $24,000 check.
 The friend said the doctor was acting very strangely and that when she delivered the cash (all in $50 bills) later in the day, Gill did not fully open the door.
 Instead, he opened the door part-way, just enough to receive the money.
 The woman also testified that she had agreed to meet Gill later that night for dinner, but he never showed up.
 When a stranger called her from Gill's phone the next day, claiming to have found it by a canal, the friend panicked and called the police to perform a welfare check.
 When no one answered the door at Gill's home, firefighters eventually broke in, finding the house filled with natural gas and lit candles.

 Surveillance video from a local Walmart store on November 1 showed Strong attempting to buy a $4,300 money order.
 The cashier told police she asked Strong for identification, claiming he did not have any.
 The cashier also said that because Strong had no I.D., he opted to buy four smaller money orders in amounts that did not require proof of identity.
 Strong's girlfriend at the time also testified in court that she had become suspicious of Strong when he gave her $9,500 in cash on the day that Gill's body was found.
-The girlfriend felt this was suspicious as she had been paying most of the couple's expenses and did not know where he could have acquired so much cash overnight.

 The same day the Gill's body was found, Strong was taken into custody on unrelated fraud charges, and on November 28, 2007, police announced Strong was a suspect in both the Gill and La Mesa cases.
 While awaiting trial for the Gill murder, Strong was sentenced to 3.5 years in jail on an unrelated theft charge.